SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Related Work

 \section{Related Work}

 \paragraph{Probing copyright issues} Many prior works, including ~\citet{chang2023speak, karamolegkou2023copyright, d2023chatbot, hacohen2024similarities, nasr2023scalable, schwarzschild2024rethinking} have highlighted the potential verbatim copying of copyrighted text by language models. \citet{karamolegkou2023copyright} introduces the Longest Common Subsequence (LCS) as a metric to measure the similarity between the generated text and the original text.
 They find that the similarity between the generated text and the original text is high, indicating that the model may have copied the original text. \citet{chang2023speak} uses cloze probing (i.e., asking models to predict masked tokens) to evaluate the memorization of copyrighted text by language models.
 However, predicting masked tokens may not directly reflect the model's ability to generate copyrighted text, as the model may refuse to generate copyrighted text even if it has memorized it. \citet{d2023chatbot} states that the model may memorize poetry materials, and the memorization is highly correlated with certain poetry collections. \citet{li2024digger} propose a method to detect whether the copyrighted text is included in the model's training data.
+There are also concurrent works on evaluation of copyright issues in LLMs. \citet{wei2024evaluating} provides an evaluation of different copyright takedown (defense mechanism) methods; \citet{mueller2024llms} defines new metrics in probing copyright infringement; \citet{chen2024copybench} provides new insights about non-literal copyright infringement.
 These works are important in identifying the potential copyright issues in language models.
 However, they are limited in scope.
 Our work aims at a systematic evaluation, beyond simply probing the model's behavior, to provide a comprehensive understanding of the model's behavior, including vulnerabilities to attacks, and the model's ability to faithfully output public domain text.